wp-plugins/wp-special-textboxes/readme.txt

 == Changelog ==

+= 3.8.55 =
+* Now the plugin codes are using __Wordpress 3.0+__ standards (PHP5 only)
+* Wordpress Settings API are used
+* Now the plugin uses "resources saving technology" for saving server resources in blog runtime mode.
 = 3.7.52 =
 * Language pack is updated.
 Czech by [Stanislav Čihák](http://www.abacomp.cz/) are added.
 = 3.7.51 =